Ministerial praise for Nationwide technology

 The facility lets customers complete finance applications and attend appointments with members of staff at times that suit them, instead of waiting in a lengthy in-branch queue.

-It’s currently available in 398 branches across the United Kingdom through 404 Nationwide Now-enabled stations, all of which have been tailored for the needs of customers.
+It’s currently available in 398 branches across the United Kingdom through 404 Nationwide Now-enabled stations, all of which have been tailored to the needs of customers.

 Alun Cairns MP said: ‘‘At a time when many are worried about the negative impact of new technology on high street shops and banks, it is refreshing and heartening to see new technology in use to improve and secure local branches.